In the Universe of Equations, Virtually All Are Prime

 We interviewed Franco DeNicola about what is happening with the shift in consciousness.
 It turned out to be one of the deepest and most important information we pulled out within an interview.

-Cosmologists have predicted the existence of an oscillating signal that could distinguish
+Cosmologists have predicted the existence of an oscillating signal that could distinguish between cosmic inflation and alternative theories of the universe’s birth.

 The leading hypothesis about the universe’s birth — that a quantum speck of space became energized and inflated in a split second, creating a baby cosmos — solves many puzzles and fits all observations to date.
 Yet this “cosmic inflation” hypothesis lacks definitive proof.
 Telltale ripples that should have formed in the inflating spatial fabric, known as primordial gravitational waves, haven’t been detected in the geometry of the universe by the world’s most sensitive telescopes.
 Their absence has fueled underdog theories of cosmogenesis in recent years.
 And yet cosmic inflation is wriggly.
 In many variants of the idea, the sought-after ripples would simply be too weak to observe.